Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ### Meteosat Second Generation (MSG)
 - **Meteosat 9, 10, and 11** broadcast a notoriously weak **linearly polarized PGS raw data downlink** containing all of their channels - 2x VIS at a 1.6 km/px quality, and 9x IR at a 4.8 km/px quality.
-- This is the second weakest geostationary L-band signal behind FengYun 2 CDAS, requiring a massive 3 metre dish paired with a VLNA for a decode.
+- This is the second weakest geostationary L-band signal behind FengYun 2 CDAS, requiring a massive 3 metre dish paired with a custom LNA for a decode.
 - The SEVIRI instrument has three operating modes:
     - HRV - High Resolution Visible - A crop of Europe and a crop of the bottom hemisphere is transmitted every 15 minutes, these move with sunlight as pictured below <br>
 ![Meteosat HRV crops](../../assets/images/Radio/Meteosat-HRV-mode.gif)<br>